OrangeFran/navigator/Readme.md

 You can specify a custom seperator with -s or --sep.

+For some useful examples, take a look at the examples folder.
+This tool is mostly built for people who want to script stuff.
+But you can sure use it for everything you want to.
+If you'd like to share a cool script, you can make a pull request.

 ### Shortcuts

 Navigator is a terminal-user-interface, so it relies on shortcuts.